Search sheldonbrown.com and sheldonbrown.org

 In all versions, resizing or splitting a clip makes the positions of keyframe proportional to the new length of the clip.
 It is very unfortunate that this behavior can't be turned off.
-You have precisely located your keyframes, for example, to pan and zoom a clip, and now it does that at different times.
+You have precisely located your keyframes, for example, to pan and zoom a clip, and if you shorten or lengthen a clip, the changes move to different times.
 I split clips ahead of time, either side of the place where I will be using keyframes, so as to confine the damage.
 Another workaround is to leave the clip the same length and overlay it on a different track, rather than to split it.

-You split clips in Pinnacle Studio using the "Split Clip" menu command, which appears in the clip properties right-click menu and also in the Edit menu at the top of the screen.
-In Avid Studio, you split clips using an icon of a razor blade, an antiqued convention from the days of movie film and reel-to-reel audio tape. (like using an icon of a floppy disc for "save...")
+You split clips in Pinnacle Studio v.
+15 using the "Split Clip" menu command, which appears in the clip properties right-click menu and also in the Edit menu at the top of the screen.
+In Avid Studio and Pinnacle v.
+16, you split clips using an icon of a razor blade, an antiqued convention from the days of movie film and reel-to-reel audio tape. (like using an icon of a floppy disc for "save...")
 This difference highlights an important distinction between ease of learning and ease of use.
 They are not the same.

 In Pinnacle Studio v.
 15, if you have two clips from the same source file lined up so the transition matches, you can recombine them back into a single clip.
 I didn't find any way to recombine clips in Avid Studio or Pinnacle Studio v.
 15, once they have been split.
 Maybe there is, but I have yet to find it.